trinhthechuong/thechuongtrinh.github.io/_teaching/2022-cheminformatics.md

 This is a set of eight (8) tutorials on basic information of cheminformatics using the **Google Colab** free cloud-computing environment in **Summer 2022**.

 ## Introduction
 These tutorials were created between Jan-June 2022 as part of the **MedAI Training Session** for full execution over Google Colab and remote accesibility via web browsers.

 Each tutorial includes a brief introduction of the activities to be performed, installation instructions of the open-source software to be used in each session and several programming, visualization and data analysis activities to be achieved during the tutorial.

+After this training session, you will know:
+- Package using in cheminformatics: RDKit
+- SMILES and SMART structure
+- Visualize molecules and database
+- ADMET and virtual screening filtrations
+- Molecular descriptors and fingerprints
+- Molecular Similarity
+- Clustering techniques

 ## Description of the Tutorials